DEMNUni: the Sunyaev-Zel'dovich effect in the presence of massive neutrinos and dynamical dark energy: Analysis of the tSZ effect

 Here we provide the forecast for the signal-to-noise ratio (SNR) for the detection of the tSZ effect, specifically regarding the observations with the LAT instrument of Simons Observatory (SO)~\cite{simonsObs}.
 The SNR computation starts by evaluating the covariance matrix

-where $N_\ell$ is the noise power spectrum (after the removal of any foreground) and $T_{\ell \ell'}$ is the tri-spectrum for the tSZ~\cite{hillPaj2013,SNRsilk}, while $f_{\mathrm{sky}}$ is the fraction of the sky covered (equal to $0.4$ for SO).
-The tri-spectrum gives a non negligible non-Gaussian contribution up to moderate $\ell$ (see e.g.~\cite{makiyaTrisp}), but it can be suppressed by eliminating the most massive clusters~\cite{bolliet2020,hillPaj2013}.
-As the calculation of the tri-spectrum can be rather tedious we decide to apply such procedure, more specifically cutting at $3.4\times 10^{14} h^{-1}\msun$.
-Doing so leads to new values for the power spectra, which are inevitably lower but provide a more accurate signal-to-noise estimate, and to a purely Gaussian covariance
+where $N_\ell$ is the noise power spectrum and $T_{\ell \ell'}$ is the tri-spectrum for the tSZ~\cite{hillPaj2013,SNRsilk}, while $f_{\mathrm{sky}}$ is the fraction of the sky covered (equal to $0.4$ for SO).
+The tri-spectrum gives a non negligible non-Gaussian contribution up to moderate $\ell$ (see e.g.~\cite{makiyaTrisp}), but it can be suppressed by eliminating the most massive clusters~\cite{bolliet2020,hillPaj2013}, as their large angular size in the observed sky inevitably couples different scales.
+As the calculation of the tri-spectrum is computationally expensive, we decide to apply an additional cut in mass, selecting now only the haloes in our sample with $M_{200}<3.4\times 10^{14} h^{-1}\msun$.
+This choice strongly reduces the observed power, as the very hot ICM in the largest clusters is the main source of the tSZ signal, but provides a purely Gaussian covariance

+and a more accurate signal-to-noise estimate.
+Observationally, this would correspond to the application of a sky mask on the regions where clusters above the same mass threshold are identified.
 For what concerns the noise, we opt for the one obtained by SO collaboration by constraining both CMB and CIB, which constitutes the least optimistic but more realistic option, ranging from $\ell=80$ to $\ell=7979$ (see Figure~\ref{noiseVScl}).
 Once the covariance matrix has been estimated with $N_\ell$, the corresponding \textit{cumulative} signal-to-noise ratio is given by

 The cumulative SNR results are plotted in Figure~\ref{cumSNRfig}.
 If the masking of the more massive haloes can be obtained, Simons Observatory should reach values up to $15 \lesssim \mathrm{SNR} \lesssim 27.5$ for observations of the tSZ effect.
-Due to the specific shapes of both the signal and the noise power spectrum the crucial interval for obtaining a significative signal-to-noise is approximately $(1500,6000)$, after which the SNR values stabilize.
+Due to the specific shapes of both the signal and the noise power spectrum the crucial interval for obtaining a significant signal-to-noise is approximately $(1500,6000)$, after which the SNR values stabilise, following the smoothing effect of the arcminute-size beams of the LAT instrument.

 Besides, with the same formalism described above, it is possible to quantify the detectability of deviations from a certain reference cosmological model~\cite{chisqEstimator}.
 This is done by substituting the $C_\ell$'s at the numerator in Equation~\eqref{cumSNR} with